swagger-api/swagger.io-docs/docs/spec-explained/enums.md

           description: OK
 ```

-If you tool’s YAML parser supports YAML merge keys (`<<`), you can use this trick to reference both the type and the enum values.
+If your tool’s YAML parser supports YAML merge keys (`<<`), you can use this trick to reference both the type and the enum values.

 ```
 definitions: